Funding

 € 192.510,80

-This project receives funding from the Federal Ministry of Education and Research under grant agreement No. 01KD2215B.
+This project receives funding from the Federal Ministry of Research, Technology and Space under grant agreement No. 01KD2215B.

 Radiomic analysis of DCE breast MRI data sets for improved diagnosis of breast cancer – a multi-institutional evaluation